 - a.
 Involves commitment to: - i.
 Scout Promise and Law. - ii.
 Principles, Purpose and Method of Scouts Australia. - iii.
-Code of Conduct. - iv.
+Code of Ethics and Code of Conduct. - iv.
 Adherence to the Policy and Rules of Scouts Australia and its Branches. - v.
 Role and responsibilities of adults in the Movement. - vi.
 Duty of Care. - b.
 Provides an authority to make enquiries concerning suitability for appointment. - c.
 Contains an agreement to undertake training and personal development.